 Supporting decision-making for cancer patients

-Roche is proud to be leading the way in advancing healthcare in the UK and Ireland with a number of ground-breaking initiatives under way.
-The first is looking at new ways of supporting decision-making surrounding treatment options for cancer patients - by bringing together all of the information and data (for example medical history, type of tumour, radiology images, microscope slide images and pathology reports) that is needed to make the best possible decision for the patient.
-The cloud-based software solution that’s behind aggregating all the relevant patient data from multiple sources onto one dashboard is called NAVIFY® Tumor Board.
-We aim to trial it in a number of hospital sites across the UK and Ireland.
-For more information on NAVIFY® please visit: www.navify.com/tumorboard
+Roche is proud to lead the way in advancing healthcare in the UK with a number of ground-breaking initiatives.
+The first is looking at new ways of supporting decision-making surrounding treatment options for cancer patients – by bringing together all of the information and data - such as medical history, type of tumour, radiology images, microscope slide images and pathology reports – that is needed to make the best possible decision.
+The cloud-based software solution that aggregate all the relevant patient data from multiple sources onto one dashboard.

 Digitalising cancer diagnosis

 Most suspected cases of cancer are confirmed by looking down a microscope at a biopsy “piece of tissue” or a blood sample taken from the patient.
 This normally takes place in the hospital pathology laboratory and the Royal College of Pathologists estimates that around 20 million microscope slides are examined each year in the UK3.
 This is largely a manual process, but Roche is working in partnership with a number of organisations, including the Government’s Office for Life Sciences, to digitalise the whole process so that eventually, with the help of artificial intelligence, a machine or computer will be able to interpret the majority of results, leaving the pathologist to focus on the more complex cases.
 Not only will this lead to more efficient and effective ways of working, but the patient may benefit from a faster diagnosis.